Archives: FBA Authors

 In 2016, he sailed and cycled from China to London in 133 days, for a Telegraph series and BBC World Service documentary.
 His award-winning TV travel series, Earth Cycle, has been distributed in 20+ countries globally and can be found on Amazon Prime, FOX Australia and YouTube.

-His first book, Riding Out, (Summersdale, 2022) charts a 3,427 mile journey around “Pandemic Britain”, and his latest book, A Ride Across America (September, 2024) was published this July.
-Frustrated by the shallow headlines focusing only on Trump, guns and divisions, Simon decided that to better understand the USA he would have to travel across it, slowly.
+His first book, Riding Out, (Summersdale, 2022) charts a 3,427 mile journey around “Pandemic Britain”, and his latest book, A Ride Across America (September, 2024) is a chronicle of his 4000-mile bike ride across the USA.
+Inspired by his frustration with the shallow media coverage focusing only on Trump, guns and divisions, he decided to travel slowly to try and better understand the country behind the headlines.

 Books by Simon Parker